An Online Meditation Retreat

 Bardos relate to both living and dying, creating and dissolving.
 In 2020, we collectively had the rug pulled out from underneath us by the COVID-19 virus.
 During this retreat, we will investigate the bardos and what they can teach us about life and impermanence.

-Note: Due to the ever-changing travel restrictions, globally and in Canada, this course will now be offered online as a week-long series of classes.
-Full details to come.
+* Due to the ever-changing travel restrictions, globally and in Canada, this course will now be offered online.

 During this retreat, we will investigate the bardos and what they can teach us about ordinary life.
 We’ll draw on Vajrayana Buddhism, contemporary psychology and modern exploration practices to learn how to make peace with the bardos and live more fully in the present moment.